SpellholdStudios/1pp/README.md

 <strong>Languages:</strong> English, <a href="README_FR.md">French</a><br />
 <strong>Platforms:</strong> Windows, linux

+<strong>Mod Website:</strong> <a href="http://www.spellholdstudios.net/ie/1pp">Spellhold Studios</a><br />
+<strong>Mod forum:</strong> <a href="http://www.shsforums.net/index.php?showforum=159">Infinity Animations</a>

+Readme writing in progress...
+Don't try to download and install this mod as it is a WIP version and its install will fail, because of missing files still in development or in beta testing

 <center><a href="#intro">Overview</a> &#x2B25; <a href="#installation">Installation</a> &#x2B25; <a href="#components">Components</a> &#x2B25; <a href="#101">Mod Details</a> &#x2B25; <a href="#credits">Credits</a> &#x2B25; <a href="#version">Version History</a></center></br></br>